code-hike/codehike/README.md

 Code Hike is an open-source toolset for building all types of **code walkthroughs**: blog posts, tutorials, quickstarts, slides, videos, workshops, docs, and so on.

-> **June 2020 status:** Currently working on prototypes and refining the APIs and package's boundaries.
+> **July 2020 status:** Currently working on prototypes and refining the APIs and package's boundaries.
 No packages published to npm yet.
+[May publish an experimental version before August](https://twitter.com/codehike_/status/1283780762882519040).
 >
 > Follow [@codehike_](https://twitter.com/codehike_) for updates.
 [Sponsor Code Hike](https://github.com/sponsors/code-hike) if you wanna help.